aqaPayam/NakhBot/docs/domain/04-relationships.md

 * Starting signup does not reset the counter.
 * Completing signup does not delete the counter.
 * After account activation, the counter remains for audit/history but no longer controls normal Explore.
+* The counter controls Guest Preview only.
+* Guest Preview is separate from normal Explore.
+* Guest Preview does not use ExploreFilter or Profile gender compatibility.

 ### User and UserSettings